 1. You can’t get support from their carrier

-Unlocked phones users may not be able to get the support they need from their carrier.
-Whenever you encounter a problem with the service provided by your preferred carrier, the first thing you usually do is contact their customer care team.
+Unlocked phone users may not be able to get the support they need from their carrier.
+Whenever you encounter a problem with the service provided by your preferred carrier, you first contact their customer care team.

-However, using an unlocked device may prevent you from getting the support you need.
-At some point, you may be alone and this can frustrate you.
-So, you need to be prepared for these situations when using an unlocked device.
+However, using an unlocked device may prevent you from getting needed support.
+You may be alone at some point, which can frustrate you.
+So, it would be best to prepare for these situations when using an unlocked device.

 2. You have to pay full payment at once

 Full payment is required for unlocked devices.
-If you want to buy an unlocked phone, you must be prepared to pay in full.
-The only time you can pay in installments is when making purchases using your credit card.
+To buy an unlocked phone, you must be prepared to pay in full.
+You can only pay in instalments when making purchases using your credit card.
 So, you need to set a budget for this device before you can buy it upfront.

 There are many questions Vokeme readers ask about unlocked smartphones.
-We have tried to cover all the questions in this post, hope this will help you!
+We have tried to cover all the questions in this post; I hope this will help you!

 Are unlocked phones safe?

-Choosing an unlocked GSM phone in the US is very safe as almost everything works.
-Keep in mind AT&T and T-Mobile as well as their respective prepaid and MVNO brands.
+Choosing an unlocked GSM phone in the US is safe as almost everything works.
+Consider AT&T and T-Mobile and their respective prepaid and MVNO brands.
 Some phone manufacturers will pay attention to the fact that their devices will work with any wireless network.

 What happens when you unlock your phone?